 With all these differing laws and regulations, how does one remain compliant?
 Well, it’s not easy, but they all have a fundamental core consisting of key components:

 As an RIA, life insurance and annuities are assets you will encounter within a portfolio or consider as you develop a client’s financial plan.
 Your fiduciary duty never waivers, but whether federal or state fiduciary regulation applies depends on several factors.
-Nonetheless, Palladium Group will mirror your fiduciary obligation when recommending insurance products to your clients – always consulting and advising — never selling.
-Our guiding principles in applying fiduciary standards to life and annuities transactions are captured in the following
+Nonetheless, Palladium Group will mirror your fiduciary obligation when recommending insurance products to your clients — always consulting and advising — never selling.
+Our guiding principles in applying fiduciary standards to life and annuities transactions are captured in the following diagram:

-Each month, throughout the remainder of this year and into January, join Palladium Group in the Set Up for Success, Insured series.
+Join Palladium Group in the Set Up for Success, Insured series.
 While the implications of the new regulations will apply to various investment products, this series will provide a granular level look at life insurance and annuities and outline the fiduciary duty through infrastructure, tactics, compliance, and applying best recommendations with your clients.

 It can be challenging to make sure specific documentation and disclosure requirements are followed when different rules apply to different transactions.
 This series will enhance your knowledge and opportunities to demonstrate your valuable expertise to your clients.
 In partnering with Palladium Group, you will have confidence that your fiduciary duty is extended to all areas of your practice — including life insurance and annuities planning.

 *This material is for financial professional and educational use only.
 Not to be reproduced or shown to clients.